diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 - **Datasets**: A Dataset is a distributed collection of data.
 Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 - **DataFrames**: A DataFrame is a Dataset *organized into named columns*.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
 In the **Scala API**, DataFrame is simply a type alias of `Dataset[Row]`.

+> **Important**: Dataset API and DataFrame API were unified in Spark 2!
+[Source](https://databricks.com/blog/2016/07/14/a-tale-of-three-apache-spark-apis-rdds-dataframes-and-datasets.html).
+Conceptually, consider DataFrame as an alias for a collection of generic objects `Dataset[Row]`, where a `Row` is a generic **untyped** JVM object. `Dataset`, by contrast, is a collection of **strongly-typed** JVM objects, dictated by a case class you define in Scala or a class in Java.

 ```scala
 val dimOfficeDF = List(
   DimOffice(1, 234, "New York")